-The portfolio data we used in this report comes from two separate sources of information:
+The portfolio data we used in this report comes from three separate sources of information:

-- (1) Combined Smart Option Student Loan Portfolio Data for Legacy SLM, Navient and Sallie Mae Bank.
+- (1) Combined Smart Option Student Loan Portfolio Data for Legacy SLM.
+Navient and Sallie Mae Bank.
 Information in this category is presented on a combined basis for loans originated under the Smart Option Student Loan program, whether originated by Sallie Mae Bank when it was part of legacy SLM or by Sallie Mae Bank post Spin-Off, and regardless of whether the loan is currently held by an ABS trust, or held or serviced by Navient or Sallie Mae Bank.
-Data in this category is used in the tables below under the following headings: - "Cumulative Defaults by P&I Repayment Vintage and Years Since First P&I Repayment Period"
+Data in this category is used in the tables below under the following headings: - "Cumulative Defaults by P&I Repayment Vintage and Years Since First P&I Repayment Period" Only for 2010-2014 P&I Repayment Vintages

-This combined Smart Option Student Loan portfolio data provides insight into gross defaults of all Smart Option Student Loans since 2010, regardless of ownership or servicing standard.
-We believe historical loan performance data since 2010 is more representative of the expected performance of Smart Option Student Loans to be included in new Sallie Mae Bank trusts than data available for earlier periods.
+This combined Smart Option Student Loan portfolio data provides insight into gross defaults of the covered vintages of Smart Option Student Loans since 2010, regardless of ownership or servicing standard.
 Data available for earlier periods includes a limited number of Smart Option Student Loan product types, a limited amount of loans in principal and interest repayment status, and limited periods of loan performance history.

 Loans contained in the combined Smart Option Student Loan portfolio category were serviced by legacy SLM prior to the Spin-Off, and by either Navient or Sallie Mae Bank after the Spin-Off.
 As noted above, loans serviced by legacy SLM and Navient were serviced pursuant to different policies than those loans serviced by Sallie Mae Bank after the Spin-Off.
 Specifically, legacy SLM charged off loans after 212 days of delinquency, and Navient has continued this policy.
 Sallie Mae Bank currently charges off loans after 120 days of delinquency.
 All loans included in the combined Smart Option Student Loan portfolio that were serviced by legacy SLM prior to the Spin-Off were serviced pursuant to a 212-day charge off policy.
-Following the Spin-Off, a portion of the loans included in the combined Smart Option Student Loan portfolio data have been serviced by Sallie Mae Bank pursuant to a 212-day charge off policy.
+Following the Spin-Off, a portion of the loans included in the combined Smart Option Student Loan portfolio data have been serviced by Navient pursuant to a 212-day charge off policy.
 As a result, future performance of loans serviced by Sallie Mae Bank may differ from the historical performance of loans reflected in this combined Smart Option Student Loan portfolio data.